-To see whether this conclusion is also valid for research-intensive SMEs we asked EIM Business & Policy Research to have another look at the data8.
-The ENSR Enterprise survey 2002 does not distinguish between research-intensive and notresearch-intensive SMEs but does provide a few data on innovation activities, which could serve as proxy for innovation and R&D intensity by the firms.
-The survey asks if companies had been in contact in the last three years with Technology transfer bodies, science parks, universities or research laboratories.
-One could assume that firms who are in contact with such institutions are also pursuing more actively innovations strategies.
-The data show that on average firms who are in contact with this institutions deliver more frequently information on the budget for next year, financial plans and cash flow forecasts and other, qualitative information.
-For example 10% of the companies who had been in contact with universities provide other qualitative information to banks but only 5% of the companies who had no contact.
-The same hold for relationships with technology transfer bodies.
-At the same time these firms are seldom amongst the group of companies who do not provide any information at all.
-This information thus delivers empirical evidence that innovative companies indeed provide more and better information to banks.
+To see whether this conclusion is also valid for research-intensive SMEs, EIM Business & Policy Research was asked to have another look at the data10.
+The ENSR Enterprise survey 2002 does not distinguish between research-intensive and not-research-intensive SMEs but does provide some data on innovation activities, which could serve as a proxy for innovation and R&D intensity by the firms.
+The survey asks if companies had been in contact over the previous three years with Technology transfer bodies, science parks, universities or research laboratories.
+One could assume that firms who are in contact with such institutions are also pursuing more actively innovation strategies.
+The data shows that, on average, firms who are in contact with such institutions deliver more frequently information on the budget for next year, financial plans and cash flow forecasts as well as other qualitative information.
+For example, 10% of the companies who had been in contact with universities provide other qualitative information to banks, whereas only 5% of the companies who had no such contact did so.
+The same holds true for those having relationships with technology transfer bodies; such firms are seldom amongst the group of companies who do not provide any information at all.
+These conclusions thus provide empirical evidence that innovative companies indeed give the banks more and better information.

 In general there are also differences between sectors.
-The ENSR Enterprise survey distinguished only in manufacturing, construction, retail, transport and services.
-In general, manufacturing firms are more often provide financial information than service firms.
-However, with respect to qualitative information there are no differences.
-Even though it is not possible to separate between high tech sectors it is likely that in high-tech sectors firms are providing more information.
+The ENSR Enterprise survey distinguished only between manufacturing, construction, retail, transport and services.
+In general, manufacturing firms provide financial information more often than service firms.
+However, with respect to qualitative information, there are no differences.
+Even though it is not possible to separate between high tech sectors, it is likely that in high-tech sectors firms are providing more information.